code-saturne/code_saturne/doc/doxygen/user_guide/ug_bpg_mesh_generation.md

 \f$Re_t = (L_T/\eta)\f$ large enough, typically superior to 1000).
 One should
 select a mesh size of the order of (or smaller than) \f$L_T/10\f$ (with cells smaller than the Kolmogorov length-scale, the simulation effectively becomes a direct simulation).
-It is not always easy to respect this criterion, since the integral scale may be very small (for example: in a channel flow, the integral scale is proportional to the distance to the wall...).
+It is not always easy to honor this criterion, since the integral scale may be very small (for example: in a channel flow, the integral scale is proportional to the distance to the wall...).